 Photos and Testimonials

 Occasionally, couples travel from quite far to get married in our beautiful country and even though I can’t always meet them in person beforehand, we still have video and telephone calls to get to know each other.
-Beth and Sam came over from Ireland recently to be married at the stunning Achnagairn Castle just outside Inverness and the first chance we had to meet in person was the evening before their ceremony.
+Beth and Sam came over from Ireland in 2021 to be married at the stunning Achnagairn Castle just outside Inverness and the first chance we had to meet in person was the evening before their ceremony.
 This is what they had to say:

 We had a wonderful day and loved every second of how personal and engaging the ceremony was, as did all our guests.
 We had so many guests remark on what a wonderful ceremony it was and how you managed to get across the essence of us as a couple so well!
 They couldn’t believe you hadn’t met us in person until the day before!!
 You made our day unforgettable, and we can’t thank you enough.